Learning Association via Track-Detection Matching for Multi-Object Tracking: Experimental Analysis

 \subsection{Ablation Studies and Discussion}

-\textbf{Component ablation study}.
-We use CTDP (contrastive track--detection learning) as the baseline, which shares the TDLP architecture but replaces the link-prediction head with a contrastive objective.
-Following~\cite{cameltrack}, we adopt the InfoNCE loss~\cite{infonce} and train directly on clips without batch sampling, as it provides no measurable benefit.
+\textbf{Component ablation study.} We use CTDP (contrastive track--detection learning) as the baseline, which shares the TDLP architecture but replaces the link prediction head with a contrastive objective.
+Implementation details are provided in Appendix~\ref{appendix:ctdp}.
+Following~\cite{cameltrack}, we adopt the InfoNCE loss~\cite{infonce} and train directly on clips without batch sampling, as batch sampling provides no measurable benefit.
 Results are shown in Table~\ref{tab:components_ablation_table}.
-We find that both the training objective and carefully designed motion features are critical for performance, with larger gains in the bounding-box-only setting and smaller relative improvements when keypoints and appearance are included.
+We find that both the training objective and carefully designed motion features are critical for performance, with larger gains in the bounding box-only setting and smaller relative improvements when keypoints and appearance are included.
 Compared to CTDP, TDLP improves HOTA by $11.1\%$ (bbox-only) and $5.4\%$ (full modalities) on DanceTrack, and by $14.0\%$ and $11.3\%$, respectively, on SportsMOT.

-\textbf{Feature ablation study}.
-We analyze TDLP variants using a single feature modality (Table~\ref{tab:feature_importance}).
+\textbf{Feature ablation study.} We analyze TDLP variants using individual feature modalities (Table~\ref{tab:feature_importance}).
 Combining all modalities yields the best performance.
 When used in isolation, bounding boxes and keypoints perform strongly, while appearance features alone are markedly weaker.
 This contrasts with~\cite{cameltrack}, where appearance cues are more effective, whereas our motion-based features contribute more substantially.
-We attribute the weaker appearance-only results to a mismatch between metric-learning–based appearance pretraining and the link-prediction training objective.
+We attribute the weaker appearance-only results to a mismatch between metric learning–based appearance pretraining and the link prediction training objective.

+\textbf{Similarity-threshold sensitivity.} To assess sensitivity to the similarity-threshold hyperparameter, we sweep the threshold $\theta_{\mathrm{sim}}$ on the DanceTrack and SportsMOT validation sets (Figure~\ref{fig:sim_threshold_sensitivity}).
+Both datasets show the same pattern: a sharp drop at low thresholds, followed by a broad stable plateau.
+The default value $\theta_{\mathrm{sim}}=0.9$ transfers well across both datasets, while a coarse sweep with a step size of $0.1$ is sufficient to identify the plateau on a new dataset.
+These results indicate that TDLP is not highly sensitive to this hyperparameter, supporting its ability to generalize across domains.

+\textbf{Positive-class weight sensitivity.} The BCE loss uses a positive-class weight $w^{+}$ to counter the track--detection pair imbalance.
+We sweep $w^{+}\in\{1,10,20,100\}$ on the DanceTrack validation set for TDLP-bbox, and report its effect on similarity-threshold sensitivity in Figure~\ref{fig:posweight_sensitivity} and on overall performance in Table~\ref{tab:posweight_ablation}.
+The weight $w^{+}$ mainly controls the \emph{width} of the usable $\theta_{\mathrm{sim}}$ plateau rather than the peak performance: $w^{+}=1$ works well only at $\theta_{\mathrm{sim}}=0.99$, whereas $w^{+}=100$ remains stable down to $\theta_{\mathrm{sim}}=0.5$.
+We use $w^{+}=10$, as it achieves the highest peak performance while reducing sensitivity to the threshold configuration.